aryeelab/guideseq/README.md

 	- `--identified`: Path to the `.txt` file outputted by the `identify` step for a treatment sample.
 	- `--background`: Path to the `.txt` file outputted by the `identify` step for a control sample.
 	- `--outfolder`: Path to the folder in which the output files will be saved.
-- **Example Usage**:
+- **Runnable Example**:
-	- `python /path/to/guideseq.py filter --bedtools /usr/bin/bedtools --identified /data/identified/EMX1.txt --background /data/identified/control.txt --outfolder /data/output`
+	- `python guideseq/guideseq.py filter --bedtools bedtools --identified test/data/identified/EMX1_identifiedOfftargets.txt --background test/data/identified/control_identifiedOfftargets.txt --outfolder test/output/`

 ### `visualize` Detected Off-Target Sites

 - **Functionality**: Given an identified off-target sites `.txt` file, output an alignment visualization of the off-target sites.
 - **Required Parameters**:
 	- `--infile`:  Path to the input `.txt.` off-targets file
-	- `--outfile`: Path to the outputted `.svg` graphic
+	- `--outfolder`: Path to the outputted folder containing the outputted `.svg` graphic
 - **Optional Parameters**:
 	- `--title`: Specify the title of the visualization, to be printed at the top of the graphic.
 Useful for posters and presentations.
-- **Example Usage**:
+- **Runnable Example**:
-	- `python /path/to/guideseq.py visualize --infile /data/identified/EMX1.txt --outfile /data/visualization/EMX1 --title EMX1_Offtargets`
+	- `python guideseq/guideseq.py visualize --infile test/data/identified/EMX1_identifiedOfftargets.txt --outfolder test/output/ --title EMX1`

 ## Testing the guideseq Package